XinyiYing/BasicIRSTD/README.md

   <br style="line-height:2em">
   **Results: We reprodude all models and update the results in table.**
 * **April 19, 2024: Update README.md.**

-  **Build: We add instructions for DCNv2 compiling of ISNet.**
+  **New section "Build": We add instructions for DCNv2 compiling of ISNet.** <br>
-  **Train on your own models: We add instructions for self-defined model usage.**
+  **New section "Train on your own models": We add instructions for self-defined model usage.**
 <br><br>

 ## Requirements